@bitcoinerlab/descriptors - v3.0.5

 • Computes the Weight Unit contributions of this Output as if it were the input in a tx.

 NOTE: When the descriptor in an input is addr(address), it is assumed that any addr(SH_TYPE_ADDRESS) is in fact a Segwit SH_WPKH (Script Hash-Witness Public Key Hash). , Also any addr(SINGLE_KEY_ADDRESS) * is assumed to be a single key Taproot address (like those defined in BIP86).
-For inputs using arbitrary scripts (not standard addresses), use a descriptor in the format sh(MINISCRIPT) or tr(MINISCRIPT).
-Note however that tr(MINISCRIPT) is not yet supported for non-single-key expressions.
+For inputs using arbitrary scripts (not standard addresses), use a descriptor in the format sh(MINISCRIPT), wsh(MINISCRIPT) or tr(KEY,TREE) for taproot script-path expressions.

 Parameters